poteto/hiring-without-whiteboards/README.md

 - [Mutual of Omaha](https://www.mutualofomaha.com/careers) | Omaha, NE, USA | Panel Style Interviews analyzing problem solving, ability to adapt well to change, and interpersonal communication skills.
 - [Mutually Human Software](https://www.mutuallyhuman.com) | MI, OH, WA | Collaborative problem analysis and design exercise, pairing exercise
 - [Mux](https://mux.com/jobs/) | San Francisco, CA; London, UK & Remote | Hands-on software engineer and system-design interviews that focus on collaboratively building practical applications at scale.
-- [My Taxi](https://mytaxi.com) | Hamburg, Germany | Video chat with HR, Take Home Assignment, Review of Assignment with a technical member, Technical interview and onboarding.
 - [MyHeritage](https://www.myheritage.com) | Or Yehuda, Israel; Kyiv, Ukraine | Video call with HR, problem solving test on codility.com, video call with tech lead and solving problem from real project, system design onsite interview.
 - [MyTutor](https://apply.workable.com/mytutor/) | London, UK | Take home test, followed by pair programming, system design discussion, and cross functional interview on site
-- [Naologic](https://naologic.com/careers/jobs) | San Francisco, US | Takehome programming assignment and personal interviews with part of the founding team.
+- [Naologic](https://naologic.com) | San Francisco, US | Takehome programming assignment and personal interviews with part of the founding team.
 - [Native Instruments](https://www.native-instruments.com) | Berlin, Germany | Takehome programming assignment and personal interviews with part of the hiring team.
-- [Nearsoft Inc](https://nearsoft.com/join-us/) | Hermosillo, Mexico; Chihuahua, Mexico; Mexico City, Mexico | Takehome [logic test](https://nearsoft.com/blog/the-logic-behind-nearsofts-logic-test/), english interview to check communication skills, short technical interview about experience, long technical discussion about languages/tools/practices you will use on daily basis, pair programming session.
-- [Nedap](https://lifeatnedap.com/vacatures) | Groenlo, Netherlands / Remote | A simple conversation, human to human and a small on-site project
 - [Neoteric](https://neoteric.eu/career/) | Gdańsk, Warsaw Poland; Remote | Face2Face conversation, take home exercise & pair programming session
 - [NerdWallet](https://www.nerdwallet.com/careers) | San Francisco, CA; Remote | Code review phone screen, on-site project to build a functioning app with interviewee's platform of choice
 - [Netguru](https://www.netguru.co/career) | Warsaw, Poland; Remote | Takehome exercise & pair programming session
 - [Netlandish](https://www.netlandish.com) | Los Angeles, CA; Remote | Takehome exercise, chat interview, video interview
 - [Netlify](https://www.netlify.com/careers) | San Francisco, CA / Remote | Takehome project and online/onsite discussion
-- [Neulabs](https://neulabs.com/careers) | Milan, Italy | Initial phone screen with HR.
+- [Neulabs](https://neulabs.com) | Milan, Italy | Initial phone screen with HR.
 Brief talk with VP of Engineering or CTO.
 Small take-home project followed by a technical review with 1 or more engineers & a culture-fit discussion.
 - [Neural Lab](https://neurallab.io) | Shatin, Hong Kong; Remote | Online non-technical (Behavioural) interview, followed by a Technical Interview with the core team - mainly revolving around the real-world problems, best approaches and some scenario based questions.
 - [New Relic](https://newrelic.com/about/careers) | San Francisco, CA | Takehome exercise &/ or pair programming session depending on the team
 - [NewStore](https://www.newstore.com/careers/) | Berlin, Germany; Hannover, Germany; Erfurt, Germany; Boston, MA | Telephone technical interview, code sample submission or takeaway coding exercise, on-site pair programming, design session (1/2 day)
-- [NewVoiceMedia](https://www.newvoicemedia.com/about-newvoicemedia/careers) | Basingstoke, England; Wroclaw, Poland | Telephone interview, takeaway coding exercise, on-site pair programming, code review & technical discussion (1/2 day)
-- [Nexapp](https://nexapp.ca/career/) | Quebec City, Canada | Video call where we get to know you more and you get to know us more, followed by a video call technical interview where we discuss a few open-ended problems strongly inspired by the daily real-world work we do.
+- [Nexapp](https://www.nexapp.ca) | Quebec City, Canada | Video call where we get to know you more and you get to know us more, followed by a video call technical interview where we discuss a few open-ended problems strongly inspired by the daily real-world work we do.
 - [Nexcess.net](https://nexcess.net) | Southfield, MI | We mostly chat to get a feel on both ends if there's a good cultural fit.
 We ask questions to see what experience you have and how you think as a programmer.
 At some point we look at some of your code or have you work on some of ours (1 hour).
 - [Nimble](https://nimblehq.co) | Bangkok, Thailand; Ho Chi Minh City, Vietnam; Da Nang, Vietnam | Takehome exercise and specific role discussion
 - [Ninjaneers](https://www.ninjaneers.de) | Kassel, Germany; Remote | Google Hangouts resume dive on past experience and projects